 MetaPhOrs combines information from multiple strains into single meta-proteome for each species.
 As a result, the phylogenetic signals from multiple strains of one species present in given tree are counted multiple times and number of trees in orthology tables may be slightly larger than number of trees retrieved in tree page.

-Orthology/paralogy assignment in MetaPhOrs is based on Consistency Score (CS).
-Consistency score ranges from 0 to 1.
+Orthology/paralogy assignments from different trees are combined into a single orthology/paralogy predictions using a consistency-based approach.
+For this a Consistency Score (CS) is computed.
+CS ranges from 0 to 1.
 In brief, the closer the value of CS to 1.0, the more confident the prediction.

 Consistency score is the ratio of the number of trees confirming given relationship over the total number of trees that were used to infer the relationship between particular protein pair.
 Orthology Consistency Score (CSo) is calculated for orthology searches, respectively paralogy Consistency Score (CSp) for paralogy queries, as follows:

 The recommended CSo threshold for orthology prediction is 0.5.
 The CS might be altered by the user in order to adjust sensitivity/positivity of each query accordingly.
 All homology relationships are returned when CS cut-off of 0.0 is applied, while CS cut-off of 1.0 returns only fully consistent predictions.